-The epididymis functions mainly as a reservoir for sperm and the place where the newly synthesized sperm, from the testis, will acquire their ability to swim and, most importantly, to penetrate the ovum and fertilize the egg.
-These functions are accomplished by secretion of several key proteins by the epididymal epithelial cells in orderto create a an interactive and dynamic microenvironment in the fluid where the spermatozoa can stay protected, and fully mature during their passage through the convoluted tube.
-The transcriptome analysis shows that 68% (n=13419) of all human proteins (n=19613) are expressed in the epididymis and 313 of these genes show an elevated expression in epididymis compared to other tissue types.
+The epididymis functions mainly as a reservoir for sperm and a place where newly synthesized sperm from testis will acquire their ability to swim and, most importantly, to penetrate the ovum and fertilize the egg.
+These functions are accomplished by secretion of several key proteins by the epididymal epithelial cells in order to create an interactive and dynamic microenvironment in the fluid where the spermatozoa can stay protected and fully mature during their passage through the convoluted tube.
+Transcriptome analysis shows that 78% (n=15311) of all human proteins (n=19670) are expressed in the epididymis and 412 of these genes show an elevated expression in epididymis compared to other tissue types.

 Figure 1.
-The distribution of all genes across the five categories based on transcript abundance in epididymis as well as in all other tissues.
+(A) The distribution of all genes across the five categories based on transcript specificity in epididymis as well as in all other tissues.
+(B) The distribution of all genes across the six categories, based on transcript detection (NX≥1) in epididymis as well as in all other tissues.